APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 The Autonomous Developer Cloud Service offers a dedicated Build VM running on OCI for your build jobs.
 This has significant performance improvement over the Traditional Developer Cloud Service and would result in much faster build time.
 Oracle Developer Cloud Build VMs runs on Oracle Linux 6 or Oracle Linux 7, and supports a variety of software such as Node.js, Docker, and Oracle SOA Suite.
 The platform and the software stack in Build VMs are defined by the Build VM templates.

-Since the Build VM is Compute instance, this can be shared among developers.
-This mean we do not require a dedicated Build VM for each developer or attendee as it can be shared among the team.
+Since the Build VM is a Compute instance, this can be shared among developers.
+This mean we do not require a dedicated Build VM for each developer or attendee as it can be shared across the team.
 For this workshop we would only require a few Build VMs to be shared across the participants.
 The Build VMs has been created for you and the instruction that follows is for your reference, unless told otherwise by your instructor.